-As the eBird database grows, it becomes increasingly valuable.
-Your observations make a huge difference in our understanding of birds at many levels—from making more information available for birdwatchers to eBird Science use.
-However, not all sightings have the same value—here are our tips to make sure that you’re eBirding the best way you can.
+Your eBird observations make a huge difference in our understanding of birds at many levels—from making more information available for birdwatchers to eBird Science use.
+Below are our tips to help make your eBirding as valuable as possible for science and conservation.
 For more details on maximizing the value of your checklists, take a look at our brief, free eBird Essentials course.

 Include in your list

-- Birds you hear or see.
-As long as you were able to confidently identify the bird, you should enter it regardless of whether you heard or saw it.
+- Birds you hear or see - as long as you were able to confidently identify the bird, you should enter it regardless of whether you heard or saw it.
+If you only report the birds you saw, mark your checklist incomplete.

 Do NOT include in your list

-- Captive birds.
-You may report wild birds you see at outdoor zoos, but never include caged birds, pinioned waterfowl, or birds that are part of the collection.
-Birds at zoos that are not known to be wild should not be reported.
+- Captive birds - do not include caged or pinioned birds.
+You may report wild birds you see at outdoor zoos, but birds that are part of a zoo or collection should not be reported.

-- Remote sensed images or video.
-Do not enter any data from nest cameras, feeder cameras, trail cams, or videos of people filming birds.
-Detecting birds from remote footage differs too greatly from detecting birds in-person in the field.
+- Remote sensed images or video - do not enter any data from nest cameras, feeder cameras, trail cams, Google maps, etc.

 Sightings that do not follow these rules and requirements may result in removal of your data from eBird.